learn-co-curriculum/dsc-web-scraping-in-practice/README.md

     20 [51.77, 53.74, 50.1, 47.82, 54.23]

-Hopefully the process is starting to feel a bit smoother.
+Hopefully, the process is starting to feel a bit smoother.

 ```python